passepartoutvpn/passepartout/README.md

 ## Usage

-You are encouraged to read carefully both the [disclaimer][web-disclaimer] and [privacy policy][web-privacy] before using this software.
+You are encouraged to read carefully both the [disclaimer][web-disclaimer] and the [privacy policy][web-privacy] before using this software.

 ## Contacts